Why Service Dependency Chains Violate the Reliability Product Law

 A Note on Sectoral Disclosure Regimes

 The disclosure-regime landscape splits sharply by jurisdiction.
 The European Union’s AI Act, Regulation (EU) 2024/1689, requires record-keeping under Article 12 and accuracy and robustness evidence under Article 15 (EUR-Lex 2024/1689).
-Directive (EU) 2024/2853 revises the Product Liability regime to include software and AI-integrated products explicitly, transposition deadline 9 December 2026 (EUR-Lex 2024/2853).
+A Council of the European Union political agreement on 7 May 2026 (the so-called EU AI Omnibus) subsequently deferred Article 15 enforcement to 2 December 2027 for high-risk Annex III systems and to 2 August 2028 for Annex I product-embedded systems, while moving the Article 50 watermarking obligations to 2 December 2026; the substantive obligations are unchanged and only the enforcement clock has moved.6 Directive (EU) 2024/2853 revises the Product Liability regime to include software and AI-integrated products explicitly, transposition deadline 9 December 2026 (EUR-Lex 2024/2853).
 United States sectoral regimes lack the schema fields that would surface AI-authoring provenance.
 SEC Form 8-K Item 1.05 (17 CFR 229.106) requires disclosure of nature, scope, timing and impact of material cyber incidents within four business days, but contains no field for authoring-tool provenance (SEC final rule 33-11216).
 NHTSA’s 49 CFR Part 573 form 2127-0004 has no authoring-tool field either (49 CFR Part 573).
 The United States banking joint guidance on model risk management issued 17 April 2026 by the OCC, Federal Reserve and FDIC explicitly excludes generative-AI and agentic-AI from the MRM envelope as “novel and rapidly evolving,” a deliberate carve-out (OCC Bulletin 2026-13, Fed SR 26-2).
+The same guidance nevertheless introduces an aggregate-model-risk doctrine that names correlated and compounding failure modes directly: “Sound practice involves assessing model risk both individually and in aggregate.
+Aggregate risk reflects interactions and dependencies among models; reliance on common assumptions, data, or methodologies; and any other factors that could adversely affect several models and their outputs simultaneously” (Fed SR 26-2 PDF).
+That formulation is the first explicit United States interagency codification of correlated and compounding model risk, and it is structurally aligned with the Mosleh beta-factor envelope developed above even though the generative-AI cohort remains outside the regulated MRM scope.7

 The structural pattern is bifurcation.
 The European regime binds AI-authoring provenance through the AI Act and the revised Product Liability Directive.
 The United States sectoral regimes have not, and the recent banking carve-out indicates that they will not soon.
 An engineering organisation operating across both jurisdictions will need to satisfy the European evidence requirements regardless of whether it satisfies a domestic regime that has none.